-4.9.3.6 3D Effect
+4.9.3.6 3-D Effect

-The 3D effect is described in the TLV320AlC3105 data sheet.
+The 3-D effect is described in the TLV320AlC3101 data sheet (SLAS520).
 It uses the two biquad sections differently than most other effect filter settings.
 To use this effect properly, ensure that the appropriate coefficients are already loaded into the two biquad sections.
-The User Filters tab can be used to load the coefficients.
+The User Filters tab may be used to load the coefficients.
 See Figure 23.